 Where there is evidence of poor practice, the IRO will consider what action is needed to bring this to the attention of the relevant and appropriate managers - see Section 14, Monitoring of Review Decisions.

-It is also the IRO responsibility to focus on problem resolution - see Section 15, Problem Resolution.
+It is also the IRO responsibility to focus on problem resolution - see Section 15, Problem Resolution and Management Alert.

 9. The Role of the Looked After Children's Review in Achieving Permanence for the Child

 The Independent Reviewing Officer (IRO) must check that the child's Care Plan includes a Permanence Plan with measurable milestones and a contingency plan should the preferred plans not materialise.